What time does Ohio State play Maryland? Things to know for Saturday’s game

 It’s unclear whether cornerback Cam Brown will be available this week as he continues to deal with a head injury.

-Surprisingly, Ohio State’s best defensive back so far is true freshman Denzel Burke who hasn’t allowed a touchdown and has only given up 12 catches.
+Surprisingly, Ohio State’s best defensive back is true freshman Denzel Burke, who hasn’t allowed a touchdown and has only given up 12 catches.

 Cornerback Sevyn Banks will need to step up on the opposite side despite dealing with a nagging injury from last year that’s forced him to play only sparingly so far.